ddemidov/vexcl/README.md

 [<img src="https://travis-ci.org/ddemidov/vexcl.png?branch=master">](https://travis-ci.org/ddemidov/vexcl)

-VexCL is a vector expression template library for OpenCL.
-It has been created for ease of OpenCL development with C++.
-VexCL strives to reduce amount of boilerplate code needed to develop OpenCL applications.
+VexCL is a vector expression template library for OpenCL/CUDA.
+It has been created for ease of GPGPU development with C++.
+VexCL strives to reduce amount of boilerplate code needed to develop GPGPU applications.
 The library provides convenient and intuitive notation for vector arithmetic, reduction, sparse matrix-vector products, etc. Multi-device and even multi-platform computations are supported.
 The source code of the library is distributed under very